nachogon1/Validation-and-Monitoring/README.md

 To validate the json events use the API or the CLI.
 Go to "How to use" for its functioning.
 The output will be either a response or a standard error log indicating which event does not fulfill the schema.

+If you prefer to see the schema as a json you can get it from the api in swagger.

 Notes: